 “Whole House” Reverse Osmosis for Less than $2500

 The usual operating setup for “whole house” reverse osmosis is to allow the RO unit to produce water into an atmospheric (non- pressurized) storage tank and then use a pump to send the water into the home.
-This arrangement provides a large storage capacity for treated water (300 or 500 gallons is typical for residences).
+This arrangement provides a large storage capacity for treated water (300 to 500 gallons is typical for residences).
 Standard whole house RO units might be capable of producing up to 1000 gallons or more per day to top off the storage tank as water is withdrawn and pumped to the home.
-Such setups require pretreatment for the RO unit and a shutoff system for the storage tank.
+Such setups require pretreatment and posttreatment for the RO unit and a shutoff system for the storage tank, plus the re-pressurization pump to deliver water to the point of use.

 The system described on this page is a simple RO unit that uses a pressure tank which is very large version of the storage tanks used on undersink RO units.
-It is designed for use only in small homes — one or two people with low water use–or in other low use applications like offices, medical offices, or large homes with multiple sinks fed by the same RO unit,
+It is designed for use only in small homes — one or two people with low water use–or in other low use applications like offices, medical offices, or large homes with multiple sinks fed by a single RO unit.

 The classy Axeon L1-300 RO unit uses standard-sized housings and membrane for easy replacement.
 It is a fully automatic unit that shuts off and turns on in response to changes in tank pressure.
 It is shown here with an optional mounting stand but can also be wall mounted.